plandex-ai/plandex/README.md

   </a>
 </p>

-## 🌟 Build large features and entire projects with AI.
+## 🌟 Build large features and entire projects faster with AI.

 🔮 Plandex is an open source, terminal-based AI programming engine with long-running agents, context management, versioning, branches, diff review, a protected sandbox for changes, and automatic file updates.

-💪 It helps you churn through your backlog, work with unfamiliar technologies, get unstuck, and spend less time on tedious tasks.

 🏎️ Plandex keeps you, the developer, in the driver's seat.
 LLMs get better at coding every day, but they still make a **lot** of mistakes.
 Good results require significant hand-holding.
 Rather than assuming LLM output will always be great, Plandex focuses on the inevitable failure cases, offering easy escape hatches and corrective options when a plan goes off the rails or a file patch doesn't get generated quite right.
 Plandex tightens the feedback loop between the programmer and the AI, making it quick and easy to review changes, reject mistakes, and get a wayward task back on track.